Prime Minister Narendra Modi inaugurates 2,600 bed hospital in Faridabad, Haryana - ExBulletin

 Prime Minister Narendra Modi inaugurates 2,600 bed hospital in Faridabad, Haryana

-Faridadabad: Prime Minister Narendra Modi on Wednesday inaugurated a 2,600-bed private hospital equipped with state-of-the-art technology, including a fully automated centralized laboratory, in what will be a major boost to healthcare infrastructure in the National Capital Region (NCR).
+The hospital inaugurated by PM Narendra Modi is equipped with state-of-the-art technology, including a fully automated centralized laboratory

-Governor of Haryana Bandaru Dattatreya and Chief Minister Manohar Lal Khattar were also present at the event.
+The hospital inaugurated by PM Narendra Modi is equipped with state-of-the-art technology, including a fully automated centralized laboratory

-Speaking on the occasion, Modi said that India is a country where healthcare and spirituality are intertwined.
-He added that COVID-19 was a perfect example of a successful spiritual-private partnership that helped raise awareness and implement the world’s largest vaccination campaign.
+Prime Minister Narendra Modi inaugurated a 2,600-bed private hospital in Faridabad on August 24, equipped with state-of-the-art technology, including a fully automated centralized laboratory, in what will be a major boost to the infrastructure of health care in the National Capital Region (NCR ).

-“A combination of technology and modernization will lead to the progress of the country in the health sector,” the prime minister said, adding that India is working to ensure that governments and others come forward to transform the health and education sectors in mission mode.
+Governor of Haryana Bandaru Dattatreya and Chief Minister Manohar Lal Khattar were also present on the occasion.

-The state-of-the-art Amrita Hospital, built on a sprawling 130-acre campus with sustainability in mind, has a dedicated seven-story research block and was built over a six-year period under the auspices of the Mata Amritanandmayi Math.
+The state-of-the-art Amrita Hospital, built on a sprawling 130-acre campus with sustainability in mind, has a dedicated seven-storey research block and was built over a six-year period under the Mata Amritanandmayi Math.

 The new super-specialty hospital opened initially with 500 beds and is expected to be fully operational gradually over the next five years.
 Once fully operational, the hospital with 81 specialties is considered the largest private hospital in Delhi-NCR and the country, its officials had said.

-The hospital buildings will span 36 lakh square feet in a built-up area, with 14-storey towers housing key medical facilities.
+The hospital buildings will span 36 lakh square feet in built-up area, with a 14-storey tower housing key medical facilities.
 There is also a rooftop helipad.

-The new mega-hospital at Sector 88 in Faridabad near the Delhi-Mathura road has a built-up area of one crore square feet and the campus will also have a medical school.
-A dedicated seven-story research block and eight Centers of Excellence, including gastrosciences, kidney sciences, bone disease and trauma, transplants, and maternal and child care, are located on campus.
+The new mega hospital in Sector 88 of Faridabad near the Delhi-Mathura road has a built-up area of one crore square feet and the campus will also have a medical faculty.
+A dedicated seven-story research block and eight Centers of Excellence, including gastrosciences, kidney sciences, bone disease and trauma, transplants, and mother-child care, are located on campus.

 The hospital has patient-centric wards and OPDs and a fully automated high-tech centralized laboratory.